telerik/smart-ai-components/README.md

 ## Licensing
 Telerik is a commercial UI library.
 To use the components, you need to either register for a free trial or purchase a license.

-The 30-day free trial can be obtained from the [Telerik DevCraft product page](https://www.telerik.com/devcraft) and gives you access to all Telerik components and their full functionality.
-For more information regarding the available license and bundle options, you can review the [product pricing page](https://www.telerik.com/purchase).
+- 30-Day Free Trial: Obtain a free trial from the [Telerik DevCraft product page](https://www.telerik.com/devcraft) to access all Telerik components and their full functionality.
+- Licensing Options: For detailed information on available licenses and bundle options, visit our [product pricing page](https://www.telerik.com/purchase).

 For both active trialists and license holders, you get access to our legendary technical support provided directly by the Telerik dev team!